Cars targeted by burglars over long weekend

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Queenstown police are asking Hanley’s Farm residents for help after six burglaries from cars in the suburb between Sunday night and Monday morning.
+Queenstown police are asking residents for help after six burglaries from cars between Sunday night and Monday morning.

-Area response manager Senior Sergeant Glenn Wilkinson said the offender or offenders entered vehicles on driveways in Ward St, Shepherds Rd, Maize St and Drysdale Rd.
+Area response manager Senior Sergeant Glenn Wilkinson said the offender or offenders entered vehicles on driveways in Ward St, Shepherds Rd, Maize St and Drysdale Rd in the suburb Hanley’s Farm.

 Bank cards in wallets taken from two vehicles were used before their owners could cancel them.